hashicorp/consul-telemetry-collector/README.md

 ### Forwarding Metrics to HCP

-These metrics can also be sent to HCP's Consul management plane to receive Consul Server and envoy proxy metrics.
+These metrics can also be sent to HCP's Consul management plane to receive Consul Server and Envoy proxy metrics.
 This assumes that this cluster is already [linked with HCP's Consul management plane](https://developer.hashicorp.com/hcp/docs/consul/usage/management-plane).
-You'll need the Service Principal and HCP Resource ID for the cluster to authenticate to HCP.
+You will need the Service Principal and HCP Resource ID for the cluster to authenticate with HCP.

-If you've previously used the `cloud` preset to deploy Consul, download the latest version of consul-k8s (>= `1.1.2`) and run `consul-k8s -preset cloud upgrade` to update to the latest version of Consul and enable the telemetry-collector automatically!
+If you have previously used the `cloud` preset to deploy Consul, download the latest version of consul-k8s (>= `1.1.2`) and run `consul-k8s -preset cloud upgrade` to update to the latest version of Consul and enable the Consul Telemetry Collector automatically!
 Skip to [Service Intentions](#service-intentions-1)

 If not, follow these instructions to add the new configuration to your values file.

-Retrieve the current values.yaml file from Kubernetes using the `consul-k8s status` command or `helm get values consul`
+Retrieve the current values.yaml file from Kubernetes using the `consul-k8s status` command or `helm get values consul` and write them to a file, for example `values.yaml`.
 ```bash
   connectInject:
     enabled: true